SSWConsulting/SSW.CleanArchitecture/README.md

 > **NOTE:** The first time you run the solution, it may take a while to download the docker images, create the DB, and seed the data.

+4. Open http://localhost:5024/swagger/index.html in your browser to see it running ️🏃‍♂️

 ## 🚀 Publishing Template

 Template will be published to NuGet.org when changes are made to `CleanArchitecture.nuspec` on the `main` branch.